Nickbliesner/Programming-Puzzles/README.md

 **DynamicProgramming** - Applying dynamic programming, solving the problem involves solving similar sub problems etc., to solve interesting math and computing questions (number of unique BST's, Combinations, min square sum, etc.)

+**GraphAlgorithms**- Algorithms applied to analyze graphs and get information about them (TwoColorable etc.)

 **GreedyAlgorithms**- Implementation of various greedy Algorithms (Dijkstra's, word to word, etc.) which assume at a certain step the optimal one (min or max) will lead to the right solution

 **LinkedLists** - Problem solving involving linked lists and linked list manipulation (sublistSearch etc.), using list nodes